Shopping Streets and Alleys

 You always hear about the nine little streets, but did you know it’s actually seven?
 The Gasthuismolensteeg and Wijde Heisteeg are officially ‘alleyways’.
 The street names refer to the trade that took place here during the Golden Age.
-Nowadays, you can find a mixture of boutiques, lunch places, delicatessen shops and even museums, like the Museum of Spectacles, in the streets.
+Nowadays, you can find a mixture of boutiques, lunch places and delicatessen shops.
 Also a fun visit: Marie-Stella-Maris for beauty supplies, bread shop ‘t Kuyltje and design shop Ko.

 Nice to know